Self-expansion model: Inclusion-of-other-in-self principle

 It was suggested that the increased confusion between the self and the close other was directly related to integrating the other in the self.
 The degree of closeness in the relationship affects the self and other reaction studies.
 As two individuals become closer, there is greater confusion and therefore a longer reaction time.
 As a result, as closeness of a relationship increases, there will be a greater inclusion of the other in the self.
+Research further shows that such closeness increases overlap between mental representations of self and other, making it harder to differentiate between self‐ and other‐related information, which can impair decision‐making performance and increase cognitive costs in problem‐solving tasks.
+Such self–other confusion also impairs memory in cooperative decisions: participants made more recall errors when playing trust games with a close partner than with a distant one, especially when they had greater self–other overlap.

 Measuring inclusion of the other in the self

 The Inclusion of the Other in the Self Scale (IOS Scale) is one of the most frequently used tools to assess this phenomenon.
 The scale consists of seven Venn diagram-like pairs of circles that vary on the level of overlap between the self and the other.
 Respondents are asked to select the pair of circles that best represents their current close relationship.
-Several studies have showed that this measurement tool is effective in getting accurate depictions of the amount of closeness and the inclusion of the other in the self.
+Several studies have shown that this measurement tool is effective in getting accurate depictions of the amount of closeness and the inclusion of the other in the self.

 IOS has also been assessed with the Continuous IOS, a Java-based applet suitable for online surveys that measures IOS on a continuous scale from 0-100 Participants are instructed to use their mouse to move one of the circles (typically labeled "self") towards the other (typically labeled "other") until the degree of overlap best describes the relationship in question.
 The IOS Scale has also been adapted to measure inclusion in other contexts, for example community connectedness via the Inclusion of Community in the Self Scale.
 The adaptability of IOS is broad as demonstrated by recent versions substituting target with "X."